Personnel

 The Route to Deployment

 From initial application to first deployment, every IPM guard completes a structured process.
-There are no shortcuts and no charges to candidates.
+Each stage must be passed before the next begins.
+Candidates bear no costs at any point.

 01